Today, we will focus on the SAP S/4HANA on-premise to figure out how businesses can benefit form this ERP system.

 This SAP product is based on the most advanced in-memory platform (SAP HANA) and modern design principles (SAP Fiori UX).
 SAP S/4HANA delivers massive simplification features, ranging from customer adoption and decision-making to business processes and models.
 This ERP system also provides innovations like the Internet of Things, Big Data, business networks, and mobile-first to help businesses run simple in the digital economy.
 Moreover, all these features and innovations can be customized according to their business needs.

-What Challenges May You Face When Implementing SAP S/4HANA
+What Challenges May You Face When Implementing SAP S/4HANA On-Premise?

 High upfront costs